 Summer is here, and just like with food…it’s the best season for cocktails (in my humble opinion, that is)!
 Summer drinks are endlessly more fun themed around ripe berries, stone fruit, or fresh herbs.
 The weather is ripe for a stream of refreshing bubbles or thick, icy frozen purees.
 You don’t even need alcohol: mocktails are king in summer, too.

-Here are my top ten favorite ways to cool off with a cocktail this season!
 You’ll see the base recipe, and then a few creative variations to get your wheels turning.

 The mojito is a traditional Cuban cocktail that works in any season, but it’s best in summer when fresh mint abounds.
 You’ll need a huge handful, plus white rum and sparkling water.
 Mix it up by muddling in berries or peaches.